Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

 Eliminating hepatitis C

-The Health Care Authority (HCA) is partnering with the Department of Health (DOH) to work towards eliminating Hepatitis C in Washington State.
+The Health Care Authority (HCA) is partnering with the Department of Health (DOH) and AbbVie US LLC, a research-based global biopharmaceutical company, in an effort to eliminate hepatitis C (HCV) in Washington State by 2030.

 - People affected by HCV

 - Local health jurisdictions

 - Medical providers

 - Others with an interest in HCV elimination